-For many readers, this understanding becomes practical through a quiet luxury capsule wardrobe — fewer pieces, chosen for weight, construction, and longevity rather than trend visibility.
+For many readers, this understanding becomes practical through a quiet luxury capsule wardrobe — a system built on fewer, better pieces, chosen to work together over time.

 Before we go further, a few quick clarifications—on meaning, differences, and where to begin—so the rest of the conversation has room to deepen.